awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 + [Notification message example for Amazon SNS and Amazon SQS](#notification-message-example)

 **Important**
-AWS resources for notifications must always be created in the same AWS Region where you create your lifecycle hook\.
-For example, if you configure notifications using Amazon SNS, the Amazon SNS topic must reside in the same Region as your lifecycle hook\.
+The EventBridge rule, Lambda function, Amazon SNS topic, and Amazon SQS queue that you use with lifecycle hooks must always be in the same Region where you created your Auto Scaling group\.